 It’s no surprise that many nurses are weary of working within these models and everything that comes with them:

-- Long hours, unpredictable shifts, and the frequent need to work weekends
+- Long hours, unpredictable shifts, and the frequent need to work weekends and holidays

-- The expectation to assume an increasing number of responsibilities without commensurate pay
+- The expectation to assume an increasing number of responsibilities without commensurate pay or support

 - Reductions in the right to exercise professional judgment and personal autonomy due to inflexible, “paint-by-numbers” approaches to patient care

 - Imbalanced nurse-to-patient ratios, with both nurses and patients getting the short end of the stick